 Introducing Test Distribution

 Test Distribution lets you scale beyond the limitations of a single machine.
 It takes your existing test suites and distributes them across remote agents to execute them faster — locally and on CI.
-The Gradle Enterprise Maven extension enhances the execution of the test and integration-test goals of the Surefire and Failsafe plugins, respectively.
-Historical test execution data provided by Gradle Enterprise is used to optimize distribution across remote agents.
+The Develocity Maven extension enhances the execution of the test and integration-test goals of the Surefire and Failsafe plugins, respectively.
+Historical test execution data provided by Develocity is used to optimize distribution across remote agents.
 The tests along with their supporting files are transferred to each agent.
 While tests are being executed their logging and results are streamed back to the build in real time.
 If there are no remote agents available, tests can still be executed locally on the build machine.
 Test Distribution can be enabled for individual goals, or all.

 To assess the effectiveness of Test Distribution, we enabled it for all of Jetty’s test goals and ran a build with 10 remote agents.
 The build (DT1) takes 22m 35s (18m 37s for test goals) instead of the initial 51m 35s (O).
 When digging a little deeper into the Build Scan, we can see that for most test goals there are a few test classes dominating the overall execution time.